Gracie Lawrence: Music

-Gracie and her brother Clyde put together a band and gave it the family name Lawrence.
+Lawrence and her brother Clyde put together a band and gave it their family name Lawrence.
 They released their first album, Breakfast in 2016.
 They have released four studio albums and several live and acoustic albums.

 Lawrence currently has eight band members including Sam Askin, Sumner Becker, Jordan Cohen, Michael Karsh, Jonny Koh, and Marc Langer.
 In 2023, the band served as the opening act for the Jonas Brothers North American tour.

 The band has performed on The Tonight Show Starring Jimmy Fallon and The Late Show with Stephen Colbert.

 Acting

-Lawrence made her Broadway debut in 2009 in the revival of Neil Simon’s play, Brighton Beach Memoirs.
+Lawrence made her Broadway debut in 2009 in the revival of the Neil Simon play Brighton Beach Memoirs.

 She starred alongside Jonathan Groff as the singer Connie Francis in the musical Just in Time which premiered on April 23, 2025, at Broadway's Circle in the Square Theatre.
 She was nominated for the Tony Award for Best Featured Actress in a Musical for her performance.
 She also received a nomination for the Grammy Award for Best Musical Theater Album at the 68th Annual Grammy Awards.

 She has had roles in The Americans, Younger, and Billions.
 In 2025, she joined the third season of Sex Lives of College Girls on Max as a series regular playing the character Kacey.